• All

 About the Special Issue

 Telepsychiatry primarily seeks to increase access to treatment for patients with psychiatric disorders, particularly those from remote, rural, and underserved areas.
 Additionally, it provides high-quality, evidence-based treatment available in specialist centres to those who do not have access to such care.
-Telepsychiatry has some added advantages such as overcoming the barriers of distance, costs, delays in treatment, stigma, and disengagement or treatment non-adherence.
-A large body of accumulated evidence, primarily from high-income countries indicates that telepsychiatric care is similar in efficacy to conventional care.
-However, the development of telepsychiatry in LAMICs has always lagged behind high-income countries. because of unawareness, resource constraints, and negative attitudes among patients and providers.
-Though there has been an upsurge in telepsychiatric services in these countries during the pandemic, there are still large gaps in the delivery of these services.
-The only remedy to this situation is further research on telepsychiatry from LAMICs.
-Therefore, this special issue welcomes all types of articles including reviews, opinion pieces, original studies, and case reports on telepsychiatry in LAMICs.
-The articles could be on telepsychiatry’s role in the assessment and treatment of psychiatric disorders, the feasibility of implementation of telepsychiatric services, or policy decisions relating to telepsychiatry in LAMICs.
+Telepsychiatry has some added advantages, such as addressing barriers like distance, costs, delays in treatment, stigma, and treatment non-adherence.
+A large body of accumulated evidence, primarily from high-income countries, indicates that telepsychiatric care is similar in efficacy to conventional care.
+However, the development of telepsychiatry in LAMICs has lagged behind high-income countries due to unawareness, resource constraints, and negative attitudes among patients and providers.
+Though there has been an upsurge in telepsychiatric services in these countries during the pandemic, there are still large gaps in the implementation of these services.
+The only remedy to this situation is further research on telepsychiatry conducted in LAMICs.
+Therefore, this special issue welcomes all types of articles, including reviews, opinion pieces, original studies, and case reports on telepsychiatry in LAMICs.
+The articles could focus on telepsychiatry’s role in the assessment and treatment of psychiatric disorders, the feasibility of implementing telepsychiatric services, or policy decisions concerning telepsychiatry in LAMICs.

 Call for Papers